enzo-dante/tech_prep/README.md

 }

 public int add(int n, String msg) {
-    System.out.println("added 100 to " + n);
+    System.out.println(msg);
     return 100 + n;
 }
 ```

-ACCESS-MODIFIERS
+__ACCESS-MODIFIERS__

 ```
 public class Person {

-    // PRIVATE: accessibility the variable or method is limited to the scope of the defining class private String name;
+    // PRIVATE: access to the variable or method is limited to the scope of the defining class private String name;

     // PUBLIC: the variable or method can be accessed from any scope